luizarun/appium-wdiov6-cucumber-automation/README.md

 ## Supports

 - Native Android
-- Supports Page Object Model
 - Contains test scenarios in cucumber
 - Supports multiple cucumber html reports

 ## How to run test

 Follow the below commands -

 - Clone the project - `git@github.com:icearun1/appium-wdiov6-cucumber-automation.git`.

 - Install dependencies using `npm i` in the terminal.

+- Connect a real Android device.

-- Update the deviceName and platFormVersion in `config/android.info.js` .
+- Update the deviceName (udid) and platFormVersion in `config/android.info.js` .

+- Run the appium server using Appium desktop.

-- Execute `npm run android` to run android native app
+- Execute `npm run android` to run android native app.

+- Report opens up on the default browser once the test is completed.